 Pinot Noir has enough acidity to cut through the creamy texture of soft cheeses like Roucoulons.
 This French cows' milk cheese is mild, just slightly earthy and mushroomy, with beefy components, which can match the earthy flavors in some Pinot Noirs.

 Roucoulons is a bloomy rind, cow's milk cheese produced by Fromagerie Milleret in Franche-Comte region of France.
 It is a soft ripened cheese with a pale, orange-colored.

 It is marketed as a “love” cheese with hearts on its packaging and its name deriving from the French word “roucouler” which means to talk fondly or amorously.
 Although it has a lovely depth of flavor, it is not very popular in the United States.

 03 of 05

 A sheep's milk cheese from Spain with a salty, buttery, nutty flavor that is enhanced by a fruit-driven Pinot Noir (or Zinfandel).
 It gets characteristic flavor because of the breed of sheep – the small, scruffy Churra and the Castilian sheep.
 If you can't find Zamarano, try Manchego instead.

 Zamorano is made in the region of Castile-Leon, Spain.
 This hard cheese takes almost months to mature fully.
-It has a pale yellow color with crumbly texture and contains 45% fat.
+It has a pale yellow color with crumbly texture and contains 45 percent fat.

 04 of 05